kubernetes/website/content/en/docs/tasks/debug/debug-cluster/troubleshoot-kubectl.md

 This documentation is about investigating and diagnosing
 {{<glossary_tooltip text="kubectl" term_id="kubectl">}} related issues.
-If you are unable to access `kubectl` or unable to connect to your cluster using `kubectl`, this document describes several common scenarios and potential solutions to identify and address the likely cause.
+If you encounter issues accessing `kubectl` or connecting to your cluster, this document outlines various common scenarios and potential solutions to help identify and address the likely cause.

 <!-- body -->

 ## {{% heading "prerequisites" %}}

 * You need to have a Kubernetes cluster.
-* You also need to have `kubcectl` installed.
+* You also need to have `kubectl` installed - see [install tools](/docs/tasks/tools/#kubectl)

 ## Verify kubectl setup

-Make sure you've installed and configured `kubectl` correctly on your local machine.
+Make sure you have installed and configured `kubectl` correctly on your local machine.
 Check the `kubectl` version to ensure it is up-to-date and compatible with your cluster.

 Check kubectl version: